 What are the possible side effects?

-Patients may have mild side effects from the vaccine.
-Most people do not have serious problems after being vaccinated.
+People may have mild side effects from the vaccine.
+Most do not have serious problems after being vaccinated.
 Your arm may be sore, red, or warm to the touch.
 These symptoms usually go away on their own within a week.
-Some people report getting a headache or a fever after getting a vaccine.
+Some people report getting a headache, chills, or a fever after getting a vaccine.
 These side effects are a sign that your immune system is doing exactly what it is supposed to do.
-It is working and building up protection to disease.
+It is working and building up protection against disease.